-The Health & Safety Committee (formerly the Reopening Committee) is committed to keeping you informed, answering your questions as they arise and listening to your comments and feedback.
+The Health & Safety Committee is committed to keeping you informed, answering your questions as they arise and listening to your comments and feedback.
 Please visit this page often as we will be regularly posting updates, additional FAQs and useful resources.

 Throughout this journey, our motto has been, “Go Safe” and we have been guided by the Jewish value Kol Yisrael Arevim Zeh B’Zeh/ Every Jewish person is Responsible One for the Other.
 It is important to understand that the precautions we are taking limit the risk of spreading the virus to others.
 Anshe Emet, like any other place of worship, cannot eliminate the risk of transmission entirely.
 While the Health & Safety Committee is focused on what is in the best health and safety interests of the congregation, we must also rely on each person to follow all guidelines and make decisions that limit the risks to themselves, their families, and others.
 Individuals should assess their own risk level based on a variety of factors such as age, physical condition, ability to wear a mask for long periods of time, work environment (are you exposed to high risk at work?) and out-of-state travel.